About my Journey

-With 8 or 9 years of teaching experience and 20 years of practice, I offer a wealth of yoga knowledge that varies depending on the class and student need.
+With 10 years of teaching experience and 21 years of practice, I offer a wealth of yoga knowledge that varies depending on the class and student's need.

 Spirituality is where I draw all my strength to pass on to my classes and is always at the forefront of each class.
 Giving students a theme to work with for themselves on the mat and off the mat, if they wish.

 Nutrition is another aspect of my offerings.

 As part of the restaurant school I graduated from in Angers, France, I received a nutrition training certificate.
 I never thought it would be something I would use in life, little did I know.
 It's been with me all along.

 Nutrition is a key element in what I offer in my workshops, and as a Holistic Health Coach it is fully part of my guidance toward health.